jeromedejaegher/SVD-evolutive-CNN/README.md

 Tested on the Fashion-MNIST dataset, gives a **90 % accuracy** with a light 6-layers ResNet, with **350k params** (starting from ~500k params).
 This reduction can be reached within an hour on domestic GPU, **automatically and without loss of stability**.

 Tested on the CIFAR-10 dataset, gives a **92% accuracy on train set with 2M parameters** with a 9 layers ResNet, wich is far too deep for a 32x32 images set.
-The test accuracy is not that good, around 75%, but I guess it is because the learning rate is not fine-tuned and data are not augmented.
+The test accuracy is not that good, around 75%, but I guess it is because the model has no batch norm, the learning rate is not fine-tuned and data is not augmented.

 ## Idea and principle
 Given a neural network structure, the tool performs a SVD decomposition on each layer weight.